Upgrade Highway 65 North of Cambridge, Minnesota.

 https://www.dot.state.mn.us/d3/projects/h65cambridge-braham/

-It is important to note that in the mid 2000's, the Minnesota DOT had plans to expand this segment of Highway 65 to 4 lanes during the 2012-2014 timeframe, but unfortunately canceled this plan around 2009-2010, due to funding challenges.
-Ironically, Highway 23 got expanded to 4 lanes from East of Highway 95 to the West end of Foley in 2012.
+It is important to note that in the mid 2000's, the Minnesota DOT had plans to expand this segment of Highway 65 to 4-lanes during the 2012-2014 timeframe, but unfortunately canceled this plan around 2009-2010, due to funding challenges.
+Ironically, Highway 23 got expanded to 4-lanes from East of Highway 95 to the West end of Foley in 2012.
 This segment of 23 has lower traffic volumes (7,000 VPD) than 65 South of 107 (over 11,000 VPD).
-The last 4 lane project on Highway 23, From the East end of the St Cloud urban limits to just East of Highway 95, was done in 1995, 17 years prior to the 2012 extension.
-Recently, Highway 23 had 2 projects done to form a continuous 4 lane corridor between Willmar and St Cloud.
-Both of these Gaps have approximately 7,000 VPD.
-There may be higher volumes of large commercial vehicles traveling on Highway 23 between Willmar and St Cloud, however, Highway 23 does NOT experience the peak of recreational traffic and subsequent backups known on Highway 65, which connects the twin cities to multiple regions in northern Minnesota.
-Also, there are other highways in Minnesota with lower traffic volumes than 65 that has been expanded to 4 lanes within the past 2 decades, including Highway 53, North of the 53/169 junction North of Virginia (similar to the 65/107 junction), and Highway 14, in Southern MN.
-This simply proves the MN DOT doesn't always prioritize projects in a responsible manner.
+The last 4-lane extension on Highway 23, From the East end of the St Cloud urban limits to just East of Highway 95, was done in the mid 1990s, LESS than 20 years prior to the 2012 extension.
+Recently, Highway 23 had 2 projects done to form a continuous 4-lane corridor between Willmar and St Cloud.
+Both of these Gaps also have approximately 7,000 VPD.
+There MAY be higher volumes of large commercial vehicles traveling on Highway 23 between Willmar and St Cloud; however, Highway 23 does NOT experience the peak of recreational traffic and subsequent backups known on Highway 65, which connects the twin cities to multiple regions in northern Minnesota.
+Also, there are other highways in Minnesota with lower traffic volumes than 65 that has been expanded to 4-lanes within the past 2 decades, including Highway 53, North of the 53/169 junction North of Virginia (similar to the 65/107 junction), and Highway 14, in Southern MN.
+This simply indicates the MN DOT often doesn't prioritize projects in a responsible manner.

 An additional 6.5 miles of 4 lane expressway type corridor towards the Highway 65/107 junction, Southwest of Braham will greatly benefit all commuters, travelers, and freight haulers traveling on and in the vicinity of this corridor.
 Improving mobility and safety along this segment of Highway 65 will also greatly benefit the economy in East Central Minnesota.